-- Sound working practices, especially in preventing pollution and ensuring proper waste management - Operating procedures designed to encourage waste minimisation and re-use of materials - Standards of handling and storage of construction materials, particularly those of a toxic nature or containing hazardous substances - The procurement and use of materials and products, especially oils, glues, paints, preservatives and other materials, which may contain pollutants - Selection of recycled materials - The use of sustainable resources
+- Sound working practices, especially in preventing pollution and ensuring proper waste management - Operating procedures designed to encourage waste minimisation and re-use of materials - Implementing innovative solutions that provide a better environmental outcome - Standards of handling and storage of construction materials, particularly those of a toxic nature or containing hazardous substances - The procurement and use of materials and products, especially oils, glues, paints, preservatives and other materials, which may contain pollutants - Selection of recycled materials - · The use of sustainable resources

 Construction activities shall be carefully planned to avoid unnecessary nuisance, disruption of natural habitats, destruction of trees and other landscape features.
 Proper safeguards for the protection of features of particular historic or conservation significance are especially important.
 Commissioning procedures for services shall be clearly defined to prevent any risk of pollutant emissions during handling and testing.
 Decommissioning procedures shall be equally well defined.